jakujobi/Scientific_Computation/Assignment/A1-Assignment-1.2/A1-Assignment-1.2.md

 # 1) The Maclaurin series for $(1 + x)^n$ is also known as the binomial series.
 $(1+x)^{n}= 1 + nx + \frac{n(n-1)}{2!} +  \cdots  (x^{2}<1)$
+Then give it s particular forms in summation notation by letting n = 2, n = 3, and n = 1/2.

 > [!NOTE]
 > I found a more general form of the binomial theorem for it (valid for $|x| < 1$):